Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/DepthOfField.md

  <img src="images/MP-Ex5.JPG" alt="image"/>

-This is the micrometer sitting almost parallel to the MP-E lens at x5, to measure the depth of field:
+This is the micrometer sitting almost parallel to the MP-E lens at x5, to measure the depth of field.
+The focussed area is a bit less than 20 micrometres long, so I would use slices that are 10 micrometres or less apart with this lens.

 <img src="images/MP-EDepth.JPG" alt="image"/>